Skin Care Basics: Building A Healthy Skin Care Routine

 Make sure that you use light-handed, upward strokes to apply moisturizer to your neck and face.
 Be extra careful with the sensitive skin around your eyes.
 Remember that less is more.
 If you apply a thick layer of moisturizer, it can lead to breakouts, because your skin cannot absorb it properly.

-You should moisturize twice a day.
+Aim to moisturize your skin twice a day.
 Your daytime moisturizer should include an SPF to help protect against the sun’s rays.
 Most nighttime formulas do not contain an SPF but instead contain anti-aging ingredients.

 Be sure to choose a formula that is compatible with your skin type to avoid breakouts.